rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-03-lang-team-mar-update.md

 * The document for the meeting must be prepared by the triage meeting on Tuesday.
     * If it is not sent out by then, the meeting will be canceled.
 This gives folks 24 hour notice.
 * There is no expectation that people will read the document before the meeting.
 The meeting will begin with a recap of the document.
-    * However, there is no rule **against** reading the document before hand and provided feedback or advice on how to improve it.
+    * However, there is no rule **against** reading the document beforehand and provided feedback or advice on how to improve it.